 “These kinds of extraordinary, one-time events are as exciting for us as they are for the audience,” Caffè Lena’s Executive Director Sarah Craig tells saratoga living.
 “SPAC wanted to mark the Stonewall anniversary, and Caffè Lena was launching its new LGBTQ monthly series.
 That led us to brainstorm ways to pull the jazz and civil rights themes together, and when Chris Shiley from SPAC suggested Fred Hersch, we all just had this big endorphin explosion.”
 Caffè Lena is carting in a grand piano for Hersch’s two performances, the first time an instrument of that size has graced the venue’s stage.

-“An Evening with Fred Hersch” will also serve as a special highlight to Freihofer’s Saratoga Jazz Fest Friday on June 28.
+Before the date change, “An Evening with Fred Hersch” was intended to serve as a special highlight to Freihofer’s Saratoga Jazz Fest Friday on June 28.
 Started last year as a way to draw more business into Downtown Saratoga, Jazz Fest Friday serves as the official kickoff to Freihofer’s Saratoga Jazz Fest, June 29-30, and will feature live musical events, themed dining and social dances at a range of participating locations throughout the Spa City.
 Tickets to “An Evening with Fred Hersch” are available online at caffelena.org and range from $20 to $40.
 For tickets to this year’s Freihofer’s Saratoga Jazz Fest, with headliners that include multiple Grammy winners Norah Jones and George Benson, check out spac.org.